mediastream/PlatformSDKiOS/README.md

 * error: Triggers whenever there is an error with the reproduction
 * onFullScreen: Triggers whenever the video is on Fullscreen mode
 * offFullScreen: Triggers whenever the video is not on Fullscreen mode
+* conectionStablished: Triggers whenever the SDK is connected to internet
+* conectionLost: Triggers whenever the SDK lost internet connection

 ### Constructors